Shanelle-Cosmos/Shanelle-Cosmos.github.io/README.md

 # Shanelle-Cosmos.github.io
-A page that focuses on my foction and Works-In-Progress!
+A page that focuses on my fiction and works-in-progres.